shannonasmith/CTF-Writeups/WiCyS-SANS-Beginner-CTF/redacted-artifacts/README.md

 Primary techniques used:

-- document inspection
+- document artifact inspection
 - visual redaction analysis
-- text selection testing
+- layered document behavior analysis
-- artifact structure evaluation
+- information disclosure investigation

 Key concept investigated:

 ```
-Improper redaction
+Improper document redaction
 ```

 ---

 ## 🛡 Defensive Insight

-Improper document redaction is a common security mistake.
+Improper redaction is a common data protection failure.

-Many users believe that covering text with shapes or highlighting over content removes the underlying data.
+Simply covering text with shapes or black boxes does not remove the original content from the document.

-However, this often leaves the original text intact within the document.
+If the text layer remains intact, attackers may recover the hidden information.

-Secure redaction should involve:
+Proper redaction requires:

 - permanently removing sensitive text
 - flattening document layers
-- verifying that hidden content cannot be recovered
+- verifying that underlying content cannot be extracted

-Failure to apply proper redaction techniques can expose sensitive information even when it appears visually hidden.
+Organizations that rely on visual redaction alone risk exposing sensitive information.

 ---